phouse512/blog/_posts/2016-10-18-practical-nginx-for-developers.markdown

 ---
 layout: post
-title: "Practical Nginx"
+title: "Practical Nginx for Developers"
 date: 2016-10-18 05:53:00 -0600
 categories: linux nginx cloud
 comments: false
 ---

-## Outline of Nginx
 For those of you who've never heard of Nginx, it is a free, open-source, high-performance HTTP server and reverse proxy (taken from the [Nginx docs][docs]).
 While Nginx advertises itself as a high-performance,